alajmo/mani/test/README.md

 There's some helpful scripts in the `scripts` directory that can be used to test and debug `mani`.
 These scripts should be run from the project directory.

+The Docker test container includes a script `git` which only creates the project directories, it doesn't clone the actual repositories.

 ## Directory Structure

 ```sh